Module Descriptions

 Bachelor of Commerce

-Below is all the Module Descriptions for Bachelor of Commerce 2024.
+Below is all the Module Descriptions for Bachelor of Commerce 2025.

 Year One

 This module introduces the student to the theory of business strategy, planning and business models.
 Students will learn about importance of organizing, aligning, decision-making and managing business performance.
 Students will understand the fundamentals of enterprise systems and technologies and the importance of supply chain alignment, risk management and business improvement systems.
 Students will also become aware of global conventions, core legislation and international standards that impact a business.
-At the conclusion of the module, students will be able to evaluate the impact of the changing global landscape, digital transformation and new innovations on business strategy.
+At the conclusion of the module, students will be able to evaluate the impact of the changing global landscape, digital transformation and new innovations in business strategy.

 This module enables students to gain a solid understanding of the basic principles and concepts of accounting as they navigate the financial aspects of the world of business.
 Students will learn about the purpose and conceptual framework of accounting, business transactions, financial statements, internal controls, ethical considerations, and the various types of legal entities.
 Students will be able to record, classify and interpret business transactions accurately and be able to prepare basic financial statements, specifically, the statement of comprehensive income, statement of financial position and statement of equity.

 This module provides an overview of the management of people in the modern organisation.
 Students will learn about key elements of managing and building human capital including leadership, talent acquisition and optimisation, employee experience development, recognition & reward, diversity and organisational culture.
-At the conclusion of the module students will be able to manage and support people to achieve optimally within dynamic, globally excellent companies.

 This module explores the history, theory and processes of communication, and examines the importance of effective communication in the workplace and more broadly.
 Students will analyse different types of communication understand the essence of effective workplace communication including making presentations effective participation in meetings.
 The module further explores communications in multicultural environments and the new challenges brought about through digital communication technologies and social media.
 At the conclusion of the module students will have a sound understanding of communication best practices and will be enabled to communicate effectively with their managers and colleagues in the workplace.